 Overfiring, particularly at startup or during rate changes, can result in overheating and potential damage to tubes.
-Alarms, fuel flow clamps, and/or interlocks may be used to mitigate the risk.
+Alarms, fuel flow controller output limit or override, and/or interlocks may be used to mitigate the risk.
 There are multiple parameters that may be used to set overfiring protection limits, including:

-- flue gas temperature rate of rise; - reformer outlet process temperature rate of rise; - comparison of calculated energy requirement with theoretical reforming requirements; - temperature difference between the flue gas and reformer outlet process: - different values should be used during startup before feed is introduced and normal operation; - flue gas temperature based on mechanical design limitations; and - minimum steam flow during startup.
+- flue gas temperature rate of rise; - reformer outlet process temperature rate of rise; - comparison of calculated energy requirement with theoretical reforming requirements; - temperature difference between the flue gas and reformer outlet process: - different values should be used during startup before feed is introduced and normal operation; - flue gas temperature based on mechanical design limitations;

+- reformer outlet process temperature; and - minimum nitrogen/steam flow during startup.